Print Services

 One of my dad’s favorite things to do is work on cars.
 He's not a mechanic and never has been.
 He’s just a guy who likes to tinker with engines.
 One sunny Saturday afternoon when I was in high school, my dad was fiddling with his latest revival project when he asked if I wanted to go to the junkyard with him to look for a part he needed.

-I’ll never forget the moment I laid eyes on the mountains and mountains of discarded rubble.
-It felt like walking into a totally different world.
-This moment has always given me a special appreciation for the people who keep products out of junkyards and landfills.
+Laying eyes on the mountains and mountains of discarded rubble felt like walking into a totally different world.
+This moment gave me a special appreciation for the people who keep products out of junkyards and landfills.

 It’s the same when it comes to office equipment.
-Learning how to properly dispose of a printer and other office machinery will allow you to keep your office equipment updated without contributing to the growing volume of global e-waste and will reduce your carbon footprint.
+Learning how to properly dispose of a printer and other office machinery will allow you to keep your equipment updated without contributing to the growing volume of global e-waste.
+Plus, it reduces your carbon footprint.
+Let’s explore how to help your business and the environment at the same time.

 Why Does Proper Printer Disposal Matter?